 How has the market changed in recent years?
 What is the outlook for 2019 and beyond?
 Are the passenger forecasts achievable?

-Hear directly from Cebu Pacific Air’s CEO and president, Lance Y. Gokongwei, as he discusses the growing carrier’s future strategy.
+Hear directly from Cebu Pacific Air’s COO, Mr. Michael Ivan Shau as he discusses the growing carrier’s future strategy.

 Cebu Pacific launched its inaugural flight in 1996 from Manila to Cebu and began operating as a fully-fledged low-cost airline nine years later.
 Since then it has grown to become a dominant player in the Philippines market, operating a fleet of 67 aircraft.